Glyndon, Maryland: History

 The Western Maryland Railway and a later streetcar line, the Pikesville, Reisterstown & Emory Grove Railway, also brought summer people to Emory Grove, a Methodist religious campground founded before Glyndon in 1868.
 Across Butler Road (what was then called Dover Road) to the south is Glyndon Park, established in 1887 as a temperance camp meeting ground, the first of its kind in the nation south of the Mason and Dixon's Line.

-In 1878, the Glyndon United Methodist Church(then called the Glyndon Methodist Episcopal Church) was constructed on Dover Road.
+In 1878, the Glyndon United Methodist Church (then called the Glyndon Methodist Episcopal Church) was constructed on Dover Road.
 The original brown-shingled chapel was destroyed by fire in 1929 and the present stone structure was dedicated in 1931.
-In 1873 the cornerstone was laid for Sacred Heart Church, at the time the only Catholic church between Westminster and Baltimore.
-The handsome Gothic structure was built with marble from the nearby quarry at the foot of “Dark Hollow Hill” (the Hill now being part of Butler Road).
+In 1873 the cornerstone was laid for Sacred Heart Church.
+The Gothic structure was built with marble from the nearby quarry at the foot of “Dark Hollow Hill” (the Hill now being part of Butler Road).

 There were two schools in the immediate area.
-St. George's Hall, located at the end of Central Avenue where Bond Avenue crosses the railroad tracks (506 Bond), was established by Prof. J. C. Kinear in 1876 as a private boarding school for boys.
+St. George's Hallm located at the end of Central Avenue where Bond Avenue crosses the railroad tracks (506 Bond), was established by Prof. J. C. Kinear in 1876 as a private boarding school for boys.
 The original building was destroyed by fire in 1896; it was replaced with the current structure.

 The two-room Glyndon School on Butler Road was built in 1887 when the growing year-round population of Glyndon necessitated a public school.
 The school house was abandoned in 1930 after consolidation with Franklin Elementary School in Reisterstown.
 In 1932 it became the home of the Woman's Club of Glyndon.
 The Club was originally established in 1898 by some ladies who were “summering” in Glyndon and who gathered on a regular basis on a neighbor's porch to read together.
 They called themselves the Glyndon Porch Class.
-Today the Woman's Club of Glyndon promotes literary and social activities as well as interest in local civic problems and in national and world affairs.

-The Glyndon Volunteer Fire Department has been active since 1904.
-Over the years its members have worked hard to provide the most modern and effective fire protection possible for the residents of the Glyndon community and of the surrounding area.
-The Ladies Auxiliary, organized in 1953, helps with this mission by raising funds for the work of the Company.